 “You’re here, alone?
 No family?
 No husband?
 But why?
 You poor thing.”

-“I could do what you’re doing now but so-and-so said men don’t like girls like that and I really want to get married.”
+“I could do what you’re doing now but most men don’t like women like that and I really want to get married.”

 “I wish I was you!
 You’re doing everything I’m too dipshit* to do on my own!
 People talk you know.”

 Please, don’t tell me of how you could do things for yourself if your life revolves around someone else.
 You people are more irritable to me than those whom keep trying to set me up with this “great guy”.
 Please realize that not all of us are living up to some odd standard of husband hunting.
-Some of us actually live for ourselves, have more meaning to life than just finding someone to accept us.
+Some of us actually live for ourselves, have more meaning to life than adjust to how someone may accept us.
 I mean you want to get married, great, but life doesn’t need to revolve around the idea.

 And for crying out loud, if you want to do something, just shut the fuck up and go for it.
 Trust me, when you don’t do nothing, people will have something to say about it.
 When you do anything, guess what?
 People will have something to say about it.
 Funny thing though, most people don’t give two shits about what you are (or aren’t) doing so I’m still trying to figure out why you even care about the opinion of those people.